ataliba/exim_grep_queue/README.md

 command[check_string]=/usr/local/bin/exim_grep_queue -w 5 -c 30 -S string.com.br

+On the source code of the script change this line to your path of exiqgrep :

+# Change this for your path of Exiqgrep
+Exiqgrep=/usr/sbin/exiqgrep

+And on your suoders file put a line like this ( using the same path you put on the source code ) :

+%nagios ALL=(ALL)   NOPASSWD:/usr/sbin/exiqgrep

+If your nrpe runs on another group, change the %nagios option.

 And on your nagios configure a service to get this information of this instance on nrpe.